wwt/docker-foundations/docker-commands/3_part-iii-create-docker-image.md

-Change the working directory in your terminal application to the directory with your Dockerfile
+Change the working directory in your terminal application to the directory with your Dockerfile:

 ```bash
 cd ~/code